Smart Permitting for Ecological Restoration

 This strategy functions like a fish ladder—it works within the current system and provides a bypass around barriers.
 Several approaches could make permitting move faster without overhauling the whole process or changing the rules.
 Ensuring sufficient regulatory staffing—while helpful—only changes the amount of time dedicated to permitting.
 We need to go a bit further:

-Interagency coordination can be crucial in avoiding duplicative and sometimes conflicting recommendations—building on models like the Federal Permitting Council, interagency task forces and multi-agency review teams can identify bottlenecks, share best practices, and promote transparency in decision-making
+Interagency coordination can be crucial in avoiding duplicative and sometimes conflicting recommendations.
+By building on models like the Federal Permitting Council, interagency task forces, and multi-agency review teams, we can identify bottlenecks, share best practices, and promote transparency in decision-making

-Deadlines and page limits can also have an impact when applied together with other things like senior staff involvement, problem-solving liaison roles, and batched or general permits
+Deadlines and page limits aren’t innovative enough on their own, but can have an impact when applied with other solutions such as senior staff involvement, problem-solving liaison roles, and batched or general permits.

 -